Pantamis/Bitwig-Launchkey-61/README.md

 # How to use ?
 - The difference with the original script of Bitwig is that the button under Master Slider of the Launchkey switches the pads in launcher mode
-- You are in launcher mode as long as se light of this button is on.
+- You are in launcher mode as long as the light of this button is on.

 In launcher mode :
 - The pads above launch the clips for the selected scene or stop it